 old.
 How has this happened?
 And what can be done about it?

+were left behind.
 Traders don’t want to be out of communication with their counterparties for any length of time and banks don’t want to temporarily lose a revenue stream.
-As the pace of evolution of trading technology increased exponentially, so the private wires were left
+As the pace of evolution of trading technology increased exponentially, so the private

 Consequently, global private wire connections are still running on legacy technology – almost all other trading connections use IP – and this has huge impacts on productivity, reliability and disaster recovery.
 Whilst the world’s trading infrastructure has